NICHOLAS85/gebaar-libinput/README.md

 - https://github.com/Coffee2CodeNL/gebaar-libinput/pull/25 adding error catching to config parse
 - https://github.com/gabrielstedman/gebaar-libinput adding touch support

-***Other changes include allowing gebaar to detect touch and gesture events simultaneously as well as having different config options for each type***
+***Other changes include adding a config option which determines whether touchpad or touchscreen gestures are used as well as having different config options for each type***

 Gebaar
 =========